 Think about this.
 Right now, for the first time in centuries, there are no wars in the western hemisphere.
 You’re 500 times less likely to die a violent death today than in the Middle Ages.
-In the last 25 years, 2.6 billion more people have gained accessible to clean drinking water.
+In the last 25 years, 2.6 billion more people have gained access to clean drinking water.
 Instances of rape have drastically decreased in the last 50 years.
 So has the number of people in slavery.
 Rates of infant mortality have also drastically decreased.
 Google even has a plan to give every human internet access.

 Injustices still exist.
 Yes, we have work to do.
 But Doomsday is not imminent, despite what CNN, Fox News, or your social media feed might suggest.

 When was the last time you noticed the miraculous, redemptive events in front of you?

 If you find out two hours later, you will be fine.